Patrick Tennyson, President and Chief Executive Officer

 Janet McFarland Burlile, VP of Donor Relations

-Janet McFarland Burlile is an accomplished non-profit leader and has more than 23 years of leadership and fundraising experience, working for some of Denver’s most notable cultural institutions
+Janet McFarland Burlile has nearly 30 years of experience in nonprofit leadership and fundraising, working for some of Denver’s most notable cultural institutions

-Janet is an accomplished non-profit leader and has more than 23 years of leadership and fundraising experience, working for some of Denver’s most notable cultural institutions.
-Her experience includes the Mesa Verde Foundation, History Colorado, Denver Botanic Gardens and Denver Zoo, where she led the successful campaign for Toyota Elephant Passage.
+Janet has nearly 30 years of experience in nonprofit leadership and fundraising.
+Janet has proven experience in securing major gifts and has a successful track record of designing and implementing successful high-level development programs.
+Janet has had the good fortune to work for some of Denver’s most notable cultural institutions, including the Mesa Verde Foundation, History Colorado, Denver Botanic Gardens, Denver Art Museum, and Denver Zoo, where she led the successful campaign for Toyota Elephant Passage.

 720-531-9373